husisy/PHYS5340/jupyterbook/lec02.md

 \end{align*}
 $$

 These manipulation make sense when the "function" are used to weight an integral.
-One useually thinks of them as "distribution" method.
+One usually thinks of them as "distribution" method.

 Now let's compute